adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 location of updates files

 3. DISM
-the path for custom Windows 10 dism.exe required when the current Host OS is lower than Windows 10 and without ADK installed
+the path for custom dism.exe
+required when the current Host OS is lower than Windows NT 10.0 and without ADK installed

 4. Enable .NET 3.5
 enable or disable adding .NET 3.5 feature